 The author declares himself for the teachings of the political economy of "LAISSEZ-FAIRE, LAISSEZ PASSER" (the Manchester School of free competition without state intervention).
-There are no half-truths.
-From this he concludes that the law of free competition, LAISSEZ-FAIRE, LAISSEZ PASSER, does not only apply to the industrial and commercial relationships but would have to be brought to its breakthrough in the political sphere. .
-Some say that there is too much freedom, the others, necessary against them, no soldiers, no gendarmes, no policemen.
+There are no halffor its share holders.
+Would this coexistence of many governmental organisms lead to a flood of public servants and a corresponding waste of energies?
+This objection is important; however, once such an excess is felt, it will be done away with.
+Only the truly viable organisms will persist, the others will perish from enfeeblement.
+Will the presently ruling dynasties and parties ever agree to such a proposal?
+It would be in their interest to do so.
+They would be better off with less members but all of these volunteers completely subordinating themselves.
+No coercion would be necessary against them, no soldiers, no gendarmes, no policemen.
 There would be neither conspiracies nor usurpations.
 Each and no one would be legitimate.